pass: tdats

 from album 'owen-b'

 I found a little article regarding Jamul here.
 "Jamul's album, though being issued on the small Lizard label, may be not so obscure, but the band surely is.
 Named after a small town somewhere out in the back country near San Diego, there is almost no information available on this outfit.
 They are: Steve Williams, Bob Desnoyers, Ron Armstrong and John Fergus.
 Their music is mostly heavy blues rock with extremely powerful vocals.
 Best songs are "Tobacco Road" with a strong guitar solo and thundering blues harp, "Ramblin Man" (not the Allman Brothers' song) and the apocalyptic "Valley Thunder".
 Their cover of the Rolling Stones' "Jumpin' Jack Flash' is a bit lame, although it has a good progressive Guitar solo.
 There are 2 or 3 other songs, that seem to be mere fillers.
 But still - this is better than some of the 100-dollar-records you see for sale. - Originally came with a set of stamps depicting the musicians.
 The band were involved with Steppenwolf's management and the sound is similar to the early years of that band."
-In 2020, It's Psychedelic Baby conducted an interview harmonica player Steve Williams! (link)
+In 2020, It's Psychedelic Baby conducted an interview with harmonica player Steve Williams! (link)

 Mariani, Reviewed by: Keith "Muzikman" Hannaleck: "A trio called Mariani originally recorded Perpetuum Mobile in 1970.
 In 2001 Akarma Records resurrected this sought after collectable.
 A young 16-year-old guitarist was making some noise then, his name was Eric Johnson.
 Many music lovers found out about Johnson through his breakthrough album Ah Via Musicom in 1990.
 After The Ventures had initiated me and opened my ears to instrumental rock, I heard Johnson's song "Trademark," which was enjoying a steady rotation on FM radio.
 Enamored by the new sound, I consequently started my search for all the instrumental guitar music that I could get my hands on.